Rails Boilerplate

 Config File

 If you’ve used Unix/Linux for any length of time, you’re familiar with dotfiles.
-They’re those files beginning with a . and usually ending with rc: .bashrc, .vimrc, and .zshrc being familiar examples.
-Modifying these files allows you to configure the behavior of the associated program, and can be a never ending quest for some to get the “perfect” setup.
+Those are the files beginning with a . and usually ending with rc: .bashrc, .vimrc, and .zshrc being familiar with examples.
+Modifying these files allows you to configure the behavior of the associated program, and it can be a never-ending quest for some to get the “perfect” setup.

 You can streamline new Rails project creation with the use of a .railsrc file.
 There are a few rules:

-Follow these simple rules, and the rails new command will inject commands to the command line silently.
-For instance, I never use the default Rails database SQlite, I always add the commandline switch to use Postgres.
+Follow these simple rules, and the rails new command will inject commands into the command line.
+For instance, I never use the default Rails database SQLite; I always add the command-line switch to use Postgres.
 Do I want to type this every time?
 NO!!!!!

 So my simple .railsrc file: